Portage at Dolan Falls Devils River Texas Fly Fishing Guides

-U.S. Very few people get to experience the phenomenal fishing and scenery because of the guarded access.
-We have
+Very few people get to experience the phenomenal fishing and scenery because of the guarded access.
+We have access to

-course near Ozona and Sonora, TX.
+Ozona and Sonora, TX.
 It is a wet weather drainage on the upper end with no permanent pools.
-Farther
+Farther downstream

-We fish and float the navigable sections of the river.
-One of our floats begins at Baker's crossing and we fish
+fish and float the navigable sections of the river.
+One of our floats begins at Baker's crossing and we fish our way

-our way down to the San Pedro Ranch.
+down to the San Pedro Ranch.
 The ranch has three miles of frontage on the Devils River.
-We have a three
+We have a three bedroom,

 It is surrounded by thousands of acres of rugged trans-Pecos ranchland, and is truly remote with world class beauty.